maciejhirsz/logos/book/src/examples/calculator.md

 ## 4. Evaluator

 Evaluating the AST is straightforward.
-We just need to implement [DFS](https://en.wikipedia.org/wiki/Depth-first_search).
+We just implement it using [depth-first search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search) such that the mathematical operations are processed in the correct order.

 ```rust,no_run,noplayground
 {{#include ../../../examples/calculator.rs:evaluator}}